 - Note that this procedure does not actually change the image data.
-It simply alters how the image is displayed on the camera's monitor screen. - An image that has been protected or zoomed cannot be rotated. - The original (unrotated) version of the image will be displayed on the 12-image screen and the calendar screen.
+It simply alters how the image is displayed on the camera's monitor screen. - An image that has been protected or zoomed cannot be rotated. - The original (unrotated) version of the image will be displayed on the 12-image screen, the calendar screen, and image roulette.